Unity-Technologies/ml-agents/docs/Learning-Environment-Design.md

 3. Calls the  `CollectObservations(VectorSensor sensor)` function for each Agent in the scene.
 4. Uses each Agent's Policy to decide on the Agent's next action.
 5. Calls the `OnActionReceived()` function for each Agent in the scene, passing in the action chosen by the Agent's Policy.
-(This function is not called if episode is over.)
 6. Calls the Agent's `OnEpisodeBegin()` function if the Agent has reached its `Max Step` count or has otherwise marked itself as `EndEpisode()`.